outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- avoid air pollution containing lipopolysaccharide (LPS) and treat bacterial infections which can cause diabetes, heart disease, and liver problems through increasing lipopolysaccharide levels
 			- obesity:
 				- avoid appetite stimulants like omega 3s/sugar/corticosteroids/steroids, use sedatives like melatonin/theanine/CBD, treat hormonal imbalances, inflammation, correct vitamin deficiencies like zinc, imbalances like acidosis, organ damage like adrenal/thyroid damage, and microbial/parasitic infections which can increase appetite, avoid excess carbs/meat which can cause metabolic changes
+				- use carnitine/taurine to increase muscle growth, plants with high nitrite content like beets/spinach for improving exercise performance, supplements like d-ribose and b-vitamins for energy to exercise, etc
 			- diabetes
 				- avoid a high advanced glycation end-products (AGE) diet
 					- Metabolic factors include the formation of advanced glycation end-products (AGEs), which have a central role in the pathophysiology of many of the complications of diabetes mellitus, including cardiovascular complications - https://en.wikipedia.org/wiki/Diabetic_nephropathy